Briggs & Stratton vs DuroMax

 Key Takeaways

-- DuroMax offers a far larger catalog with 31 models versus only 6 from Briggs & Stratton.
+- DuroMax offers a significantly larger product lineup with 31 models versus just 6 from Briggs & Stratton.

 Top Model Matchups